What's Green About a Greenhouse?

 incorporating different methods.
 Actually you can relate the way the plants

-water and work against gravity to pull the water off the surface.
-Roots work
+absorb the water and work against gravity to pull the water off the surface.

-in the same manner and extract nutrients and water from the soil and even the
+Roots work in the same manner and extract nutrients and water from the soil

 So, what is the purpose of sunlight to the plant and why is it so helpful?